compas-dev/compas_fea2/docs/userguide/__old/gettingstarted.intro.rst

 Some common systems of consistent units are shown in the table below:

 .. csv-table:: Consistent Units
-   :file: ../data/units_consistent.csv
+   :file: units_consistent.csv
    :header-rows: 1

 In case you do not want to follow a predefined system, you need to be consistent with your units assignemnts.
 Below there are some exmple of correct choices of units:

 .. csv-table:: Consistent Units
-   :file: ../data/units_consistent_2.csv
+   :file: units_consistent_2.csv
    :header-rows: 1

 The order of magnitude expected for different properties is shown below:

 .. csv-table:: Magnitude
-   :file: ../data/units_magnitude.csv
+   :file: units_magnitude.csv
    :header-rows: 1